KeYProject/key-docs/docs/UsingKeyBook.md

 rule sets, among others, cannot be assumed to be frozen for all times.
 Even the theoretical grounds will develop further, as KeY is indeed a research project.
-A lot of ongoing research does not yet show in the current public release of the
+A lot of ongoing research does not yet show in the current public release of the KeY system.
-\keysystem.
 The problem of describing a dynamic system is approached from three sides.
 First, we will continue to keep available the book release of the system,
 \keyversion, on the KeY book's web page.
 Second, in order to not restrict the reader to that release only, we will try to minimize the dependency of the